 - to give you the information, support, services, or products you ask for.

 - to gain a full understanding of your situation so we can develop and offer you the best possible personalised services.

-- We use your information for internal administrative purposes (such as our accounting and records), and to let you know about changes to our services or policies.
+- for internal administrative purposes (such as our accounting and records), and to let you know about changes to our services or policies.

-- We may use your information to send you communications about our work and how you can help us to help you, such as information about our campaigns, volunteering and fundraising activities.
+- where you have given us consent, we send you communications about our work and how you can help us to help you, such as information about our campaigns, volunteering and fundraising activities.
 Let us know if you wish to withdraw your consent and would prefer not to receive these communications at any time by emailing email@example.com, or calling us on 01 4727 010, or writing to us at the address above.

 - to contact you in relation to evaluating our services, and for research and analysis to evidence the impact of our work and understand ways in which to improve support for young people with their mental health.
 In these instances, references to any information that could lead to an individual being identified will be removed.

 - in cases where we need to look into, and respond, complaints, legal claims or other issues.

 - to claim tax relief on your donations.